 The grounds for appeal are the same as for putting forward an objection.
 You can appeal if:

-- The continuation of your sponsor licence.
-Read our guide to sponsor licences
+- The continuation of your sponsor licence

 - Your credit rating

-- Your company image and increase reputational damage
+- Your company image and branding strategy

 Closure orders as a result of prosecution for illegal working

-The Immigration Act 2016 introduced Closure Orders as an additional deterrent to those employers who persistently employ illegal workers or flout the illegal working legislation.
+The Immigration Act 2016 introduced Closure Orders as an additional deterrent to employers who persistently employ illegal workers or flout the illegal working legislation.

-- Illegal working is occurring.
+- Illegal working is occurring

-- The employer or manager has been convicted of an offence under section 21 or section 25 of the Immigration, Asylum and Nationality Act 2006 or has, in the past three years, been required to pay a fine under the 2006 Act or pay a Civil Penalty Notice.
+- The employer or manager has been convicted of an offence under section 21 or section 25 of the Immigration, Asylum and Nationality Act 2006 or has, in the past three years, been required to pay a fine under the 2006 Act or pay a Civil Penalty Notice

 Compliance orders as a result of prosecution for illegal working

 The Home Office can apply to Court for a Compliance Order to prevent an employer from employing illegal workers.
-A Compliance Order is serious as it can result in the closure of business premises for up to twelve months and is therefore only used for the most serious breaches of illegal working legislation.
+A Compliance Order is serious as it can result in the closure of business premises for up to 12 months and is therefore only used for the most serious breaches of illegal working legislation.